SoftBank picking its battles with U.S. national security committee

 One regulatory battle SoftBank has chosen, so far, to sit out is regarding Uber Technologies Inc’s board seats.
 As part of an $8 billion investment SoftBank closed in January 2018, which gave it a 16 percent stake in Uber and made it the largest shareholder, SoftBank was supposed to get two board seats.

-CFIUS reviewed SoftBank’s investment in Uber, but SoftBank has not yet initiated the formal review of the two board seats, Claure told Reuters.
+SoftBank successfully completed its investment in Uber, but has not yet completed the formal CFIUS review necessary for the two board seats, Claure told Reuters.

 As a result, more than a year later, Claure and Rajeev Misra, who oversees SoftBank’s $100 billion Vision Fund, have not taken their board seats.
 The result is that Uber on Thursday kicked off its initial public offering with a board of 12 directors, not the 17 members long ago agreed upon.